Soli Deo gloria

-Peeta's stopped speaking; I don't hear the buttons on the phone being pressed.
-I instead feel a soft kiss on my forehead, and he quietly runs his finger through the hair on my scalp, softly, slowly.
+Peeta stops speaking; I don't hear the buttons on the phone being pressed.
+I instead feel a soft kiss on my forehead, and he quietly runs his fingers through the hair on my scalp, softly, slowly.
 This is how I fall asleep.

 When I wake up, Peeta's nowhere to be found.
 Instead, on the table in front of me, is a bouquet of freshly picked lilies.
 I tiredly sit up and pick up the lilies.
 They feel lovely and fresh in my hands.
 Their stems aren't worn down and are all the same length.

-I hold them up and smell them a moment.
+I hold them up and inhale them for a moment.
 Soft, beautiful fragrance.
 Much better than my barf had smelled.
 I slowly get up (groaning), and head to the kitchen to put them in water.

 I turn to go back to sofa and see the back porch door open.
 I slowly peer out to see Peeta sitting on the porch.
-The soft, late afternoon breeze is making his hair fly around, and the smile on his face is so delighted and genuine.
-I smile and go to join him.
+The soft late afternoon breeze makes his hair fly around, and the smile on his face is so delighted and genuine.
+I smile and join him.
 He wraps an arm around my shoulders and pulls me close, and together, we watch the sun set.